jeffreybernadas/service-hub/README.md

 _Work in Progress_

-A microservice-powered web application that connects customers with contractors offering services.
+A microservice-powered web application that connects customers with contractors offering gigs.
 Built with a lot of friendly functionalities and features.

 ## ⚒️ Built with the following technologies: